harrycresswell/harry/content/writing/23-01-27-reply-by-email/index.md

 **27th May 2024**: I added `role="button"` to the anchor link used to create my reply by email button.
 This makes the link semantically a button, although it still behaves like a link, which is important for assistive technologies.
 I’ve also added a `draggable="false"` based on Martin’s advice in [When design breaks semantics](https://www.tempertemper.net/blog/when-design-breaks-semantics).

 Since [refactoring my CSS](/writing/reducing-css/), I no longer use modifier classes, as suggested above.
-Instead I create variant styles for buttons using data attributes.
+Instead, I create variant styles for buttons using data attributes.
 For example, `data-variant="secondary"`.